 The following tips aim to help you work through your treatment options.

 - Read information before your appointment so you are prepared for what your doctors might discuss with you.
 It will also help you prepare questions you might want to ask them.

-- Talking to others who have been diagnosed with breast cancer can also help.
+- Talking to others on the Online Network may also help.
 You might find that they have a good understanding of what you’re going through.

 - Choose how much information you want.
-Every woman’s needs are different and it’s up to you to decide how much you want to know ahead of time.
+Every person’s needs are different and it’s up to you to decide how much you want to know ahead of time.

 - Let your doctor know how you’re feeling so he or she can help you with any side effects.

 My Journey is where you go to get all your breast cancer information about your diagnosis in one place.
 Whether you have early breast cancer, DCIS or metastatic breast cancer, My Journey provides you with the latest information tailored to suit your situation.
 You can access this information through My Journey via an app or web browser at www.myjourney.org.au